LottieHQ/laravel-react-assessment/README copy.md

 - Added middleware so only authenticated users can create, update or delete.
 - Used Laravel Sanctum or passport for authentication
 - moved validation to own request.
+- I have tried to include what I would do & how I would try to display or edit the data.